Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Introduction

-\quad A key to the predictive theory of orbital effects in complex materials is the accurate evaluation of the OAM operator in the basis of suitable quantum states~\cite{cysne2022orbital,pezo2022orbital,busch2023orbital,cysne2025orbital}.
-In solid state theory, quantifying the OAM operator in terms of Bloch states presents a formidable challenge due to the unboundedness of the position operator~\cite{thonhauser2005orbital,go2024first}.
-The most widespread way to overcome this difficulty is to assume the so-called atom-centered approximation (ACA), which is frequently regarded as an efficient way to assess local atomic-like orbital properties~\cite{hanke2016role,aryasetiawan2019modern}.
-While this approach proved effective in many cases when considering e.g., interaction of orbital currents with localized spins in magnetic systems~\cite{ceresoli2010first,pezo2022orbital,hanke2016role}, it lacks the ability to clearly identify local and itinerant contributions to orbital dynamics.
-Alternative approaches that sought to quantify non-local OAM failed to account for its surface contributions, resulting in an OAM operator that deviates from the rigorous theory of orbital magnetization~\cite{pezo2022orbital,bhowal2021orbital}.
+A key to the predictive theory of orbital effects in complex materials is the accurate evaluation of the OAM operator in the basis of suitable quantum states~\cite{cysne2022orbital,pezo2022orbital,busch2023orbital,cysne2025orbital}.
+In solid-state theory, quantifying the OAM operator in terms of Bloch states presents a formidable challenge due to the unboundedness of the position operator~\cite{thonhauser2005orbital,go2024first}.
+The most widespread way to overcome this difficulty is the so-called atom-centered approximation (ACA), which is frequently regarded as an efficient means of assessing local, atomic-like orbital properties~\cite{hanke2016role,aryasetiawan2019modern}.
+While this approach has proved effective in many cases, for example when considering the interaction of orbital currents with localized spins in magnetic systems~\cite{ceresoli2010first,pezo2022orbital,hanke2016role}, it lacks the ability to clearly identify itinerant and non-local contributions to orbital dynamics.
+Alternative approaches that sought to quantify non-local OAM failed to account for surface contributions, resulting in an OAM operator that deviates from the rigorous theory of orbital magnetization~\cite{pezo2022orbital,bhowal2021orbital}.